RCCL’s Enchantment of the Seas anchored at home in Nassau

 My wife and I celebrated our wedding anniversary last month, and that meant one thing – time for another trip.
 It’s a tradition I started with our first wedding anniversary; we always plan a special trip somewhere, sometimes fairly close by, other times far away.
 This year, having already burned a lot of time off on our trip to India in January, and then our combo road trip and cruise to Boston and Bermuda in May, we had to keep this trip short.
 Ultimately, since we both love cruises, we settled on a short 3-day “getaway” cruise from Florida to the Bahamas and back on Royal Caribbean’s Enchantment of the Seas.

-Incidentally, this will not be a large trip report series like the one I put together for our cruise to Bermuda; with a short cruise and only one port visited, this trip report can easily be covered in two parts.
-I will have a separate post about our visit to Nassau up later.
-As with my previous cruise review of the Norwegian Dawn, this review will be photo heavy and focus mainly on the layout and amenities of the ship.
-If you would like a more detailed review from a different perspective, please see my Cruise Critic review.
-NOTE: my review was picked as one of Cruise Critic’s reviews of the week!
+Incidentally, this will not be a large trip report series like the one I put together for our cruise to Bermuda; with a short cruise and only one port visited, this trip report easily fits in two parts.
+I will have a separate post about our visit to Nassau later.
+As with my previous cruise review of the Norwegian Dawn, this review includes plenty of photos and focuses mainly on the layout and amenities of the ship.
+If you want a more detailed review from a different perspective, please see my Cruise Critic review.
 The link above goes to the page featuring all five; click on the review by “MeanMeosh” to see mine.
-Supposedly I win a Cruise Critic logo item; I’ll update this post and let you know what I got once I receive it.

 Cruise Dates: Friday, October 24 to Monday, October 27